jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/credential-store=<credential-store name>:read-attribute(name=path)`

 ## syntax of the operation to get the `elytron` `credential-store` `provider-name`
-the name of the provider to use to instantiate the `credentialstorespi`. if the provider is not specified then the first provider found that can create an instance of the specified type will be used. get the `elytron` `credential-store` `provider-name` attribute.
+the name of the provider to use to instantiate the `credentialstorespi`. if the provider is not specified then the first provider found that can create an instance of the specified 'type' will be used. get the `elytron` `credential-store` `provider-name` attribute.
 `/subsystem=elytron/credential-store=<credential-store name>:read-attribute(name=provider-name)`